sdambo-git/spc-x-host-configuration/README.md

 sriov-network-operator-5995bb94f6-qbsgd   1/1     Running   0          18m
 ~~~

+Finally patch the sriovoperatorconfig to work with the NVIDIA Network Operator and DOCA/MOFED.

 ~~~bash
 oc patch sriovoperatorconfig default --type=merge -n openshift-sriov-network-operator --patch '{ "spec": { "configDaemonNodeSelector": { "network.nvidia.com/operator.mofed.wait": "false", "node-role.kubernetes.io/master": "", "feature.node.kubernetes.io/pci-15b3.sriov.capable": "true" } } }'
 ~~~

 ## Configuring NMState Operator

+There will be a need to configure network interfaces on the nodes that were not configured at initial cluster creation time and the NMState operator is designed for those use cases.
+The first step is to create a custom resource file that contains the namespace, operator group and subscription.

+A nmstate instance is required so we will create a custom resource file for that.

 ~~~bash
 $ cat <<EOF > nmstate-instance.yaml